Umer Shareef: Television

 In 2002, Sharif wrote his first TV serial, Parda Na Uthao.

-In October 2009, he started hosting his own late-night talk show, The Shareef Show, on Geo TV.
+In October 2009, he started hosting his own late-night talk show, The Shareef Show, on Geo Entertainment.
 He interviewed many actors, entertainers, musicians, and politicians on the show.
 Another of his shows was Umer Sharif vs Umer Sharif, where he donned over 400 get-ups.
 He also appeared as a guest judge on the Indian stand-up comedy show The Great Indian Laughter Challenge, alongside Navjot Singh Siddhu, and Shekhar Suman.

 Films

-Sharif's first movie was Hisaab (1986) but he's better known for Mr 420 (1992), a movie where he not only acted but also directed, wrote and sung in, that led to a revival of Pakistan's cinema till 1998 and also influenced Bollywood, facilitating the idea of the "comedian hero", unheard of in the '90s, and thus the career of someone like Govinda.
+Sharif's first movie was Hisaab (1986) but he's better known for Mr 420 (1992), a movie where he not only acted but also directed, wrote and sung in, that led to a revival of Pakistan's cinema till 1998.

 He would work in some 35 films, his last movie being Chand Babu (1999), that he directed, produced and acted in.